 If you have one or more women in your direct line of Italian descent, you HAVE a right to citizenship.
 The application process changes according to the date in which the child of the concerned woman was born.

-Conversely, if the woman gave birth before that date, you can obtain the Italian citizenship by applying for it to the Rome Tribunal.
+Conversely, if the woman gave birth before that date, you can obtain Italian citizenship by applying for it to the Rome Tribunal.

 Why is that?

-The Italian law used to provide that a person is an Italian citizen only if born from an Italian father, until the Italian Constitution declared the equal treatment principle as of January 1st, 1948.
+The Italian law used to provide that a person is an Italian citizen only if born to an Italian father, until the Italian Constitution declared the equal treatment principle as of January 1st, 1948.